fereidoun-moradi/CG-RFID-Authentication-Protocol-A-Passive-Disclosure-Attack-and-An-Improvement/README.md

-# CG+ RFID Authentication Protocol A Passive-Disclosure-Attack and An Improvement
+# CG+ RFID Authentication Protocol: A Passive-Disclosure-Attack and An Improvement

 Python Implementation of a Passive Disclosure Attack against a lightweight Authentication Protocol for VANETs.